salendron/DoMachine/README.md

     time.sleep(0.1)
 ```

 That's it, you've created a To-Do board for repeating To-Dos.
 The only thing missing now is a case, but I leave it up to you to design and build that.
-The whole source code for this project can be found [here](https://github.com/salendron/DoMachine).